hddevteam/Azure-chatGPT-demo/README.md

 - **Azure Speech Service**: Understand how to implement both Text-to-Speech and Speech-to-Text functionalities to enhance user interactions with voice capabilities.
 - **Azure Table Storage**: Discover how to sync and store conversation data across devices, ensuring a seamless user experience.
 - **Bing API**: Explore how to fetch and display the latest news updates within your chatbot application.
-- **DALL-E & GPT-Image-1 APIs**: Learn to generate and edit images from text inputs, adding a visual dimension to your chatbot's responses.
+- **GPT-Image API**: Learn to generate and edit images from text inputs using the latest GPT-Image model, adding a visual dimension to your chatbot's responses.
 - **Azure AD Authentication**: Gain insights into securing your web application using Azure Active Directory, managing user authentication, and protecting sensitive data.

 These learnings will equip you with the skills to build robust, feature-rich chatbot applications leveraging the power of Azure's AI and cloud services.